Toshiba set to announce split into three firms, shareholder reaction in focus

 Tension between Toshiba management and overseas shareholders has dominated headlines since then and in June, an explosive shareholder-commissioned investigation concluded that Toshiba colluded with Japan's trade ministry to block investors from gaining influence at last year's shareholders meeting.

-Recovering from a slump caused by the COVID-19 pandemic, Toshiba is expected to report an operating profit of 37.7 billion yen for the July-September quarter, up from 15.8 billion yen a year earlier, according to an average of six analysts estimates compiled by Refinitiv.
+Recovering from a slump caused by the COVID-19 pandemic, Toshiba is expected to report an operating profit of ¥37.7 billion for the July to September quarter, up from ¥15.8 billion a year earlier, according to an average of six analysts estimates compiled by Refinitiv.